MicrosoftDocs/power-platform/power-platform/admin/set-up-managed-identity.md

       **Or**

-     - **Subject identifier**: If a Certificate is from a valid trusted Issuer (recommended for production scenarios), then the **subject identifier** format must be in below format
+     - **Subject identifier**: If a certificate is from a valid trusted Issuer (recommended for production scenarios), then the **subject identifier** format must be in below format

       Example: `component:pluginassembly,subject:<<certificateSubjectCommonName>>,issuer:<<issuerCommonName>>,environment:<<environmentId>>`